-Conference: Economy of IP Rights Tax Instruments Supporting Film Production and Valuation of Copyrights
+Conference: Economy of IP Rights: Tax Instruments Supporting Film Production and Valuation of Copyrights

 Location: Warsaw School of Economics